onewelcome/sdk-react-native/docs/topic-guides/index.md

 # Topic guides

-Topic guides give a high level overview with practical examples for using the Onegini Cordova Plugin.
+Topic guides give a high level overview with practical examples for using the Onegini React Native Plugin.

 The following topic guides are available: